There is no one right way to establish an effective missions program.

 A few best practices help the relationship run smoothly and effectively:

-- An effective missions committee is often led by the senior pastor.
-Alternately, a person who shares the vision discerned by the leadership may be appointed to effectively mobilize people around that vision.
+- The senior pastor often leads an effective missions committee.
+Alternatively, a person who shares the vision discerned by the leadership may be appointed to mobilize people around that vision effectively.

 - Ideally, some committee members should be pursuing missions themselves or have served as missionaries.
 However, former missionaries need to submit their ministry passions to the needs and vision of the church.
 It’s all too easy for former missionaries to misshape committee mission work to suit their own ministry projects and passions.